 Next up is my favourite place in Beijing; the Temple of Heaven.
 From the snack street, head to Dongdan metro station and jump on the Subway line 5 down Tiantan East Gate or get yourself a Didi or taxi for the journey.

 From the Temple, head to Quanjude Restaurant – arguably the best Peking Duck restaurant in Beijing.
 Order the famous dish and enjoy your evening in one of the most established restaurants in Beijing.
 Note: a meal here will cost around 100RMB per person.

-Beijing Itinerary: Day 2
+Day 2 in Beijing

 The Great Wall is on many bucket lists and for good reason.
 However, did you know there are several sections to the Great Wall?
 We wrote a full guide to visiting the Great Wall, which talks you through each of the sections, how to get there and what prices to expect.
 Personally, the Mutianyu section is our favourite section because it is the most restored but often the quieter section of the wall whilst also being easily accessible – you can catch a cable car to the wall itself; saving you energy to walk along the walk and take in the breath-taking views.